 - Also known as Soft Claws, Soft Paws are soft vinyl nail caps glued over the top of the cat’s claws and act as a barrier between the cat’s claw and furniture to prevent damage.

 - Trim the cat’s claws regularly, outdoor cats may naturally wear their claws down, however, indoor cats should have their claws trimmed once a month.
 Most cats dislike the feeling of having their paws touched, so it is always best that pet owners start trimming during kittenhood and make it an enjoyable experience using positive reinforcement such as offering the cat his or her favourite treats.

 How to stop scratching

-- The plan is to make the current target unpleasant while providing your cat with a more attractive scratching post.
-There’s a huge variety on the market which will suit all tastes and budgets.
-Carpet or sisal cover most cat trees.
-If possible, temporarily cover the object your cat is scratching with some thick plastic or double-sided tape, which will act as a deterrent.
+- Redirect the cat by making the current target unpleasant while providing your cat with a more attractive scratching post.
+There’s a huge variety of cat trees and scratching posts on the market which will suit all tastes and budgets.
+Carpet or sisal rope cover most cat trees.
+Look for a good-quality, sturdy post which will last longer than a cheap and flimsy cat tree.

 - You can also try placing orange peel around the location.
 Many cats find the citrus smell extremely unpleasant.